squidfunk/mkdocs-material/docs/contributing/reporting-a-bug.md

 > environments or edge cases, for example, when your documentation contains
 > thousands of documents.

-### Description
+### Bug description

-Now, to the bug, you want to report.
+Now, to the bug you want to report.
 Provide a clear, focused, specific, and concise summary of the bug you encountered.
 Explain why you think this is a bug that should be reported to Material for MkDocs, and not to one of its dependencies.[^3] Adhere to the following principles: